 About:

-Cosmos ‘Candy Stripe’ is a spectacular annual cosmos variety with beautiful bi-colored petals.
+Cosmos ‘Candy Stripe’ is a spectacular annual variety with beautiful bi-colored petals.
 Derived from Cosmos bipinnatum, clumps of ‘Candy Stripe’ can grow between 2.5 and 5 feet tall and spread for approximately 2 feet.

 16. Cosmos ‘Cupcakes Blush’